-Safeguarding Iraq's Future: Tetra Pak, Al Rabie, and Alssad Unite in Co-Packing Initiative Targeting 50 Million Foods and Beverages at Gulfood 2024
+Safeguarding Iraq's Future: Tetra Pak, Al Rabie, And Alssad Unite In Co-Packing Initiative Targeting 50 Million Foods And Beverages At Gulfood 2024

-(MENAFN- Ogilvy) Dubai, 21 February 2024: In recognition of the critical necessity to address food security concerns in Iraq, Tetra Pak, the world's leading food processing and packaging solutions company, has announced its participation in a collaborative effort with its partners, Saudi Arabian Al Rabie, and Iraqi Alssad Company, during Gulfood 2024.
+(MENAFN- Dubai PR Network) Dubai, 21 February 2024: In recognition of the critical necessity to address food security concerns in Iraq, Tetra Pak, the world's leading food processing and packaging solutions company, has announced its participation in a collaborative effort with its partners, Saudi Arabian Al Rabie, and Iraqi Alssad Company, during Gulfood 2024.

 This strategic partnership is geared towards meeting the escalating demands for food and beverages within Iraq's growing population.
 According to the United Nations Population Division, the Iraqi population grew at a rate of 2.27% in 2023, with a current live population of 46,153,285 as per the latest data.
 The collaborative effort has set an ambitious target of producing 50 million packaged foods and beverages, encompassing both family and portion packs, to meet the current needs of the population.